Fraud against Private Insurers

 Recoveries can be substantial.
 In a 2015 whistleblower suit settlement, $23.2 million was recovered from a pharmaceutical company that allegedly paid kickbacks to physicians.
 In this case the whistleblowers were employees of the pharmaceutical company.

-An interested person brings the suit in the name of the state by filing their complaint under seal and serving the local district attorney and the insurance commissioner.
+Whistleblowers bring suit under the California Insurance Frauds Prevention Act in the name of the state by filing their complaint under seal and serving the local district attorney and the insurance commissioner.
 If either or both elect to intervene, they will proceed with the action.
-In a successful intervened action, the interested person will receive between 30 and 40% of the proceeds.
+In a successful intervened action, the whistleblower will receive between 30 and 40% of the proceeds.
 A successful plaintiff in a non-intervened action will receive between 40 and 50% of the proceeds.

 The California statute also provides protections to employees who suffer retaliation because of lawful acts done in furtherance of a California Insurance Fraud Prevention Act action.